Dr. Asefi painting at the Asefi Art Gallery, Kabul

 In September 1996, Taliban fighters swept into Kabul, forcing President Burhanuddin Rabbani into exile.
 Among their first acts: a sweeping ban on all depictions of living creatures.
 Paintings, photographs, sculptures — ordered destroyed.
 A new government department, the Ministry for the Propagation of Virtue and the Prevention of Vice, began enforcing the ban immediately, tearing apart decades of Afghan visual culture.

 Dr. Mohammad Yousof Asefi had abandoned medicine the year before to devote himself entirely to painting.
-For years, his canvases had hung in Afghanistan's most important buildings — the presidential palace, the Foreign Ministry, the Prime Minister's residence.
-More than sixty of his paintings were displayed between the Arg and the Foreign Ministry alone.
-The income from those commissions had allowed him to purchase a plot of land in Kabul, where he planned to build a gallery.
+For years, his canvases had hung in Afghanistan's most important buildings — around sixty of his paintings were displayed between the presidential palace and the Foreign Ministry alone.

 He had never considered himself political.
 But watching the systematic erasure of his country's visual memory changed him.
 A generation of Afghans had known only war.
 Art was how a culture remembered itself.
 Without it, there would be nothing left to return to.